ncsa/GenomicsCortextVarNextflow/README.md

 **`referenceReadsProvided`**

-Specify if user has reference genome reads (like .fna files).
+Specify if user has reference genome reads (like .fna fpecificed, the workflow will not run.

+**NOTE:** Path divergence variant calling can only be diles).
 Indicate using literal characters "n" or "y" (quotation marks needed).
-If something other than these two inputs are specificed, the workflow will not run.

-**NOTE:** Path divergence variant calling can only be done when reference reads is available.
+If something other than these two inputs are sone when reference reads is available.
 So the workflow can only run when path divergence when reference reads are provided.
 However, Bubble caller variant calling method is idependent of the reference reads, so it is possible to conduct bubble caller variant calling without providing reference reads.

 #### Source, Config, and Destination Directory